gitlabhq/gitlabhq/doc/topics/git/troubleshooting_git.md

-If pulling/pushing from/to your repository ends up taking more than 50 seconds, a timeout will be issued with a log of the number of operations performed and their respective timings like the example below:
+If pulling/pushing from/to your repository ends up taking more than 50 seconds, a timeout will be issued with a log of the number of operations performed and their respective timings, like the example below:

 ```
 remote: Running checks for branch: master